-Abbey Road is the 11th studio album released by the English rock band The Beatles.
-It is their last recorded album, although Let It Be was the last album released before the band’s dissolution in 1970.
+The 11th studio album released by The Beatles, it is their last recorded album, although Let It Be was the last album released before the band’s dissolution in 1970.

 When released in 1969 the cover of The Beatles Abbey Road album supposedly contained clues adding to the ‘Paul Is Dead’ phenomenon: Paul is barefoot and the car number plate ‘LMW 281F’ supposedly referred to the fact that McCartney would be 28 years old if he was still alive.
 ‘LMW’ was said to stand for ‘Linda McCartney Weeps.’
 And the four Beatles, represent; the priest (John, dressed in white), the Undertaker (Ringo in a black suit), the Corpse (Paul, in a suit but barefoot), and the Gravedigger (George, in jeans and a denim work shirt).